MTD for Income Tax Self Assessment: What are the thresholds?

 You’ll need to register for VAT—and therefore MTD for VAT—if your turnover is over £85,000.

-15. Do I have to be registered for MTD VAT in order to register for MTD ITSA?
+15. Do I have to be registered for MTD for VAT in order to register for MTD for Income Tax?

 No. The two schemes are entirely independent of each other, even if their requirements are similar.

-17. Do I have to earn above the MTD ITSA threshold to register for MTD ITSA?
+17. Do I have to earn above the MTD for Income Tax threshold to register for MTD for Income Tax?

-No, you can sign-up voluntarily for MTD ITSA regardless of what your income is, or where it comes from (although there are certain other limitations).
-If you anticipate your income rising above £50,000 (as of April 2026), or £30,000 (as of April 2027), then signing up ahead of time makes a lot of sense because you get a chance to sort out any issues with your processes ahead of MTD ITSA becoming a legal requirement, at which point penalties might apply if you get something wrong.
+No, you will be able to sign-up voluntarily for MTD for Income Tax regardless of what your self employed or landlord income is, or where it comes from (although there are certain other limitations).
+If you anticipate your income rising above £50,000 (as of April 2026), or £30,000 (as of April 2027), then signing up ahead of time makes a lot of sense because you get a chance to sort out any issues with your processes ahead of MTD for Income Tax becoming a legal requirement, at which point penalties might apply if you get something wrong.

 An intro to data entry automation